 Moxibustion during pregnancy

 Moxibustion works on the same basic principles as acupuncture, but instead of actually puncturing your skin with a needle, long sticks of the mugwort herb are burned near certain acupuncture points along your body.
-Both the heat from the burning and properties of the herb itself are thought to provide physical benefits.
+The heat stimulates certain acupuncture points without the use of needles.
+This avoids the worry and trauma of breech presentation and thus improves the outcome for mother and baby.

 Various types of headache comprise a widespread health problem.
 Among the possible treatment options, acupuncture is one of the most effective, with the least number of adverse effects